 The Standard describes the criteria used in evaluation of practice sites that apply for accreditation.
-The accreditation program is conducted under the authority of the ASHP Board of Directors and is supported through a formal partnership with the Academy of Managed Care Pharmacy (AMCP).
+The accreditation program is conducted under the authority of the ASHP Board of Directors and is supported through formal partnerships with several other pharmacy associations.
 The ASHP Regulations on Accreditation of Pharmacy Residencies1 describes the policies governing the accreditation program and procedures for seeking accreditation.

-Overview of the Standards for PGY1 Managed Care Pharmacy Residencies
+Overview of the Standards for PGY1 Pharmacy Residencies